Riana Manuel

 Riana Manuel hails from a small village called Manaia in Pare Hauraki.
 Riana is the daughter of two very hardworking and community-minded parents.
 She is a wife to Hone Manuel, who hails from Ruatorea, is of Ngāti Porou descent, and is a Mama and Nanny (she says her finest and most important role to date).
 Riana is a skilled and strategic leader within Māori and health sectors, with extensive experience leading kaupapa Māori organisations.
 She is passionate about creating changes that provide better health and well-being for Māori and improve social determinants that affect hauora.

-Riana is currently serving as the National Director (Interim) of Hauora Māori Services at Te Whatu Ora, Health New Zealand.
-In 2022, she was appointed as the inaugural Chief Executive Officer of Te Aka Whai Ora, the Māori Health Authority.
-In her role as Chief Executive Officer, Riana focused on ensuring resources were directed to providers, iwi, hapū, and whānau, recognizing that communities are best positioned to address their own needs.
+Riana will take up the role of Chief Executive at Te Pou in June 2025.
+She previously served as National Director (Interim) of Hauora Māori Services at Te Whatu Ora, Health New Zealand and was the inaugural Chief Executive of Te Aka Whai Ora, the Māori Health Authority appointed in 2022.
+In her role as Chief Executive Officer at Te Aka Whai Ora, Riana focused on ensuring resources were directed to providers, iwi, hapū, and whānau, recognizing that communities are best positioned to address their own needs.
 She emphasised empowering communities to implement solutions grounded in their knowledge and instincts.
 Riana saw this reform as a rare opportunity to address long-standing systemic issues that have failed to meet Māori health needs.

 Drawing from her experience as a kaupapa provider, she understands the immense pressure created by these inadequacies.
 While she acknowledges that the health system's inequities have been nearly two centuries in the making, she remains committed to driving meaningful change, knowing it will take time to achieve lasting transformation.